2022-2023 Policy Recommendations Report for the 87th Texas Legislature

-The Texas Governor’s Committee on People with Disabilities (GCPD) in accordance with its enabling statute, Human Resources Code, Title 7 Chapter 115, Sec.
-115.009.(3), respectfully submits this report to the Governor and to the 86th Texas Legislature on recommended changes in state laws relating to persons with disabilities.
-GCPD recommends changes in disability policies and programs in the areas of accessibility, communication, education, emergency preparedness, health, housing, recreation, transportation, veterans and workforce.
+The Texas Governor's Committee on People with Disabilities (GCPD) in accordance with its enabling statute, Human Resources Code, Title 7 Chapter 115, Sec.
+115.009.(3), respectfully submits this report to the Governor and to the 87th Texas Legislature on recommended changes in state laws relating to persons with disabilities.
+GCPD recommends changes in disability policies and programs in the areas of accessibility, communications, education, emergency preparedness, employment, health, housing, recreation, transportation and veterans.

 2018-2019 Report on Texas Service Animal Issues and Proposed Solutions

 In 2018 the Governor’s Committee on People with Disabilities (GCPD) established a workgroup to gather information and develop solutions to address concerns surrounding service animals.
 This report summarizes information gathered by the Committee on concerns and experiences related to interactions of people with disabilities and businesses, informs on how state and federal laws provide civil rights protections to people with disabilities, and provides guidance to policy makers on making potential changes to state laws.